 CIS 462 - Applied Software Development Project (4)

 This is a practicum in the application of programming and systems-development concepts, resulting in a comprehensive systems-development project.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: ONE from CIS 255, CIS 256, CIS 257, or CIS 301, and CIS 455, or consent of department chair.